 We have a good stock of boxes and packing materials.
-We will therefore only close if we run out of packing materials, or if the lockdown becomes more severe, or if postal or courier services stop.
+We will therefore only close if we run out of packing materials, if we ourselves are ill, or if postal or courier services stop.

 Holy frijoles!
 Are those really your delivery rates to the USA?

-Unfortunately, President Trump picked a fight with the Universal Postal Union.
-A compromise agreement means that the USA is remaining in the union, but high USPS charges for the last mile of delivery now have to be factored into international postage rates, which rose between 40 and 50% for small parcels on 1 July 2020.
+Unfortunately, Donald Trump picked a fight with the Universal Postal Union.
+A compromise agreement means that the USA is remaining in the union, but high USPS charges for the last mile of delivery now have to be factored into international postage rates, which rose from 40 to 50% for small parcels on 1 July 2020.
 Large letters and letters are unaffected.
 The rise has nothing to do with Brexit, or the UK’s or the EU’s new customs systems: it was purely caused by the actions of the former US president.

 How old is Fighting 15s?